 6. Chapters Train Set

-Even if you're not there for story time or a special event, there's usually an pretty cool train set for the kid to play with.
+Even if you’re not there for storytime or a special event, there’s usually a pretty cool train set for the kid to play with.

 5. Pet Store